qureai/qureai.github.io/_posts/2017-12-13-deep-learning-visualization-gradient-based-methods.md

     <small>Chest X-ray with consolidation.</small>
 </p>

 We would be considering this X-ray and one of our models trained for detecting consolidation for demonstration purposes.
-For this patient, our consolidation model predicts a possible consolidation with XX% probability.
+For this patient, our consolidation model predicts a possible consolidation with 98.2% confidence.

 ## Gradient Based